Featuring layers upon layers of deliciousness, the Torta Rustica (or Italian Easter Pie) is perfect for spring and summer picnics and potlucks!

 Or sometimes we’d do the big kids’ version in the back yard while the little ones (my sis included) went to the front yard.
 Our eggs were hidden in tree branches or knotholes in the big oak tree.
 Or even in the dreaded chicken coop.
 The chicken coop hadn’t been used for years, and it was basically a storage area for all sorts of junk.
 And you didn’t go into the chicken coop!
 Meanwhile, the little kids would have their eggs laying on the driveway or tucked under some border grass.

 The kids might get their candy for Easter, but the adults get delicious meals like this Torta Rustica.
 (Truth be told, I want my chocolate Easter bunny and this Torta Rustica!)
 Ever heard of a Torta Rustica?
-It’s sometimes called an Italian Easter Pie, and it’s essentially a deep-dish pie filled with Italian meats and cheeses.
-It’s traditionally served up on Easter, although we cheated and made this one a few weeks early this year.
+It’s sometimes called an Italian Easter Pie or a Pizza Rustica – it’s essentially a deep-dish pie filled with Italian meats and cheeses.
+It’s traditionally served up on Easter Sunday, although we cheated and made this one a few weeks early this year.
 I didn’t hear any complaints, though!

 The Torta Rustica is a handy recipe to keep around for spring and summer.
 It’s served at room temperature, so that means it’s perfect for potlucks and picnics.
 It’s also quite impressive…I mean look at those layers upon layers of deliciousness!
 Thin slices can be served up as an appetizer or side dish, or larger slices can be served as the entree.
 Basically, the Torta Rustica wears whatever hat you need it to wear!